empiricalhq/atomic/README.md

 one place.
 Instead of switching between multiple apps, users can track spending, set goals, and manage their finances through a single, simple interface.

-Built with React Native and TypeScript, styled with Tailwind CSS via [NativeWind v4](https://www.nativewind.dev/docs/getting-started/installation), and powered by [Expo](https://expo.dev/) for smooth cross-platform deployment on both iOS and Android.
+The app was built with React Native and TypeScript, styled with Tailwind CSS via [NativeWind v4](https://www.nativewind.dev/docs/getting-started/installation), and is powered by [Expo](https://expo.dev/) for a smooth deployment on both iOS and Android.

 ## Getting started